bigwiginfohub-wq/tba-publications/galaxy_pipeline/manuscript_tracebind_v11.md

 To investigate the physical origin of the Hyades estimator's sensitivity, we performed a secondary leave-one-out influence analysis. **We define a star's *influence* as the absolute change in the global median prediction error ($|\Delta R|$) under leave-one-out removal of that star.** We computed this metric for each of the 820 Hyades members.
 The maximum influence of any single star was $|\Delta R| = 0.0198$, and the top 20 stars accounted for only 10.4% of the total influence, confirming that no small subset of observations dominates the metric.

-We further tested whether these high-influence stars exhibit systematic kinematic asymmetry by computing their projected tangential outflow velocity relative to the cluster center. **For this diagnostic, the cluster center is defined as the robust statistical median of the 3D positions, which is not assumed to coincide with the physical center of mass.** We observe a scale-dependent kinematic asymmetry: while small subsamples ($N=20\text{--}50$) yield non-significant results, the effect becomes statistically significant at $N=100$ ($p \approx 0.014$), with a consistent moderate effect size (Cohen's $d \approx 0.30\text{--}0.38$).
-This suggests a weak but coherent shift toward less inward (or more outward) motion among high-influence stars.
-We note that the absolute sign of the projected outflow depends on the adopted cluster center (flipping between median and mean definitions), indicating that the absolute flow direction is coordinate-dependent.
+We further tested whether these high-influence stars exhibit systematic kinematic asymmetry by computing their projected tangential outflow velocity relative to the cluster center.
+For this diagnostic, the cluster center is defined as the robust statistical median of the 3D positions, which is not assumed to coincide with the physical center of mass.

+**We evaluate the influence-group comparison as a function of sample size ($N \in [20, 100]$), treating it as a sensitivity curve to evaluate statistical power rather than a series of discrete hypothesis tests.** Across this range, the effect size remains stable and moderate, while statistical significance increases with sample size, reaching $p \approx 0.014$ at $N=100$.
+This behavior is consistent with a power-driven sensitivity curve rather than selective hypothesis testing. **The observed effect size (Cohen's $d \approx 0.30\text{--}0.38$) corresponds to a modest but coherent shift relative to the intrinsic local velocity dispersion, consistent with weak but non-random kinematic structuring.** We note that the absolute sign of the projected outflow depends on the adopted cluster center (flipping between median and mean definitions), indicating that the absolute flow direction is coordinate-dependent.
 However, the relative difference between high- and low-influence groups remains stable across center definitions.

-The projected outflow diagnostic does not show statistically significant asymmetry at baseline sample sizes ($p \approx 0.07$), reinforcing that TRACEBIND-V11 captures a distinct property—local velocity predictability—rather than bulk expansion or contraction.
+The projected outflow diagnostic and the TRACEBIND-V11 metric probe orthogonal properties of the velocity field: V11 measures local velocity predictability, while the outflow diagnostic measures bulk radial expansion.
+The fact that the outflow diagnostic does not show statistically significant asymmetry at baseline sample sizes ($p \approx 0.07$) reinforces that TRACEBIND-V11 captures local predictability independent of global expansion or contraction dynamics.
 The absence of a dominant bulk flow, combined with this subtle, scale-emergent kinematic bias, indicates that the observed subsampling variability and high local coherence are driven by complex, local velocity predictability rather than simple global dynamical evolution.
 Physical interpretations such as tidal substructure or mass segregation remain plausible hypotheses requiring further investigation.

 ---